8AM-8PM Daily

 • Control board replacement needed

-• Dispenser assembly requires replacement
+• Dispenser as

 • Door panel disassembly required